-After a thorough sweeping, use a soft bristled brush and a mix of mild detergent and water to spot clean any stains.
+After a thorough sweeping, use a soft-bristled brush and a mix of mild detergent and water to spot clean any stains.
 Baking soda is also a powerful cleaner and will remove odors.
 Avoid strong cleaning solutions.
 They can break down rug fibers and dull colors.
 If a deep clean is needed, apply several rounds of the rug shampoo.

 When you have a really nasty stain, like wine or ketchup, use the old standard and blot club soda on a white washcloth to get rid of the stain.
 The club soda neutralizes the stain and improves your chances of removing it.

-How to Clean Mold on an Outdoor Rug
+How to Clean Mildew & Mold off an Outdoor Rug

-Go straight to your kitchen cupboard for the white vinegar, and pour it full-strength onto the moldy rug.
+Go straight to your kitchen cupboard for the white vinegar, and pour it full-strength onto the mildewy or moldy rug.
 Let it sit for about an hour.
-Then, add about a cup of vinegar to a bucket of warm water, and use a scrub brush to brush it clean.
-Rinse with the garden hose and let the rug dry thoroughly.
+Then, add about a cup of vinegar to a bucket of warm water, and use a scrub or deck brush to brush the carpet clean.
+Rinse with the garden hose.
+Easy as that!

 How to Store an Outdoor Rug

 Depending on your weather, your outdoor rugs may see a wide range of outdoor time.
 Make an effort to store your rugs when they are not in use, to keep them from having to endure more weather than they need to.
-Roll it up and cover with a tarp.
-Use stretch cords or rope to secure it.
+Roll it up and use stretch cords or rope to secure it.
 Store your rug in plastic or under a tarp, then find a spare corner of the garage to hold it until next season.

 Outdoor area rugs are wonderful ways to define your outdoor entertaining area and make patios and gazebos inviting.
 We have lots of ideas to help you get started in choosing indoor outdoor rugs for your space.